weekeight0821/learngit/README.md

-# learngit
+# learng
-this is master git
+this is learn git filet